Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Abstract

 \section{Abstract}

-This work introduces an efficient novel approach for epistemic uncertainty estimation for ensemble models for regression tasks using pairwise-distance estimators (PaiDEs).
-Utilizing the pairwise-distance between model components, these estimators establish bounds on entropy.
+This work introduces a novel approach, Pairwise Epistemic Estimators (PairEpEsts), for epistemic uncertainty estimation in ensemble models for regression tasks using pairwise-distance estimators (PaiDEs).
+By utilizing the pairwise distances between model components, PaiDEs establish bounds on entropy.
 We leverage this capability to enhance the performance of Bayesian Active Learning by Disagreement (BALD).
-Notably, unlike sample-based Monte Carlo estimators, PaiDEs exhibit a remarkable capability to estimate epistemic uncertainty at speeds up to 100 times faster while covering a significantly larger number of inputs at once and demonstrating superior performance in higher dimensions.
-To validate our approach, we conducted a varied series of regression experiments on commonly used benchmarks: 1D sinusoidal data, \textit{Pendulum}, \textit{Hopper}, \textit{Ant} and \textit{Humanoid}.
-For each experimental setting, an active learning framework was applied to demonstrate the advantages of PaiDEs for epistemic uncertainty estimation.
-We compare our approach to existing active learning methods and find that our approach outperforms on high-dimensional regression tasks.
+Notably, unlike sample-based Monte Carlo estimators, PairEpEsts can estimate epistemic uncertainty up to 100 times faster and demonstrate superior performance in higher dimensions.
+To validate our approach, we conducted a varied series of regression experiments on commonly used benchmarks: 1D sinusoidal data, \textit{Pendulum}, \textit{Hopper}, \textit{Ant}, and \textit{Humanoid}, demonstrating PairEpEsts’ advantage over baselines in high-dimensional regression active learning.